What are the Signs of Oligospermia?

 Sexual Dysfunction

-Oligospermia can sometimes coexist with sexual dysfunction, such as erectile dysfunction or premature ejaculation.
-While these issues can stem from various causes, including psychological factors, they might indicate an underlying reproductive health concern when experienced alongside other oligospermia symptoms.
+Oligospermia may also be accompanied by sexual dysfunction, including erectile dysfunction or premature ejaculation.
+Although these conditions can have multiple causes, including psychological ones, they also may signal an underlying reproductive health problem when accompanied by other symptoms of oligospermia.

 Hormonal Imbalances